How Do Deodorants Work? All About Sweat and How to Control It

-What is Perspiration?
+What Is Perspiration?

 Sweating is a vital body function, serving to eliminate certain body wastes and acting as a temperature regulating mechanism.
 When the body becomes overheated, large amounts of sweat are produced.
-As sweat evaporates it cools the skin and the blood vessels near the skin surface.
+As sweat evaporates, it cools the skin and the blood vessels near the skin surface.

 Sweat also lubricates the palms of the hands and the soles of the feet.
-The lubrication prevents the horny layer of the skin from flaking off, improves the grip, and enhances the sense of touch.
+The lubrication prevents the top layer of the skin from flaking off, improves the grip, and enhances the sense of touch.
 Traces of wastes are also removed from the body in sweat.

 The rate of sweating is related to several factors.
 It is increased by strenuous physical activity or by nervous or emotional tension.
 An abnormally low production of sweat occurs in certain congenital skin diseases, including ichthyosis and atopic dermatosis.